From Empirical to Physical Model: Direct Fits of Optically Thin Inverse Compton Scattering to Prompt GRB Spectra: Optically thin inverse Compton scattering model

 \section{Optically thin inverse Compton scattering model}

 In the baryonic fireball framework, the prompt gamma-ray emission comprises two principal components: a thermal component released when the outflow becomes transparent at the photosphere forming in the coasting phase, and a non-thermal component produced in the optically thin regions above it.
+In this picture, the outflow is advected through the photosphere, and any temporal variation in the flow properties naturally leads to corresponding variations in the observed photospheric emission.
+These properties are governed by the initial conditions at the central engine, such as the burst luminosity $L(t)$, the dimensionless entropy $\eta(t) \equiv \Gamma(t) = L(t)/\dot{M}c^2$, and the nozzle radius $R_0(t)$, where $\dot{M}$ denotes the baryon loading and $t$ is time, without assuming any particular parametric prescription for their temporal evolution.
+We do not impose any specific parametric prescription on their temporal evolution.
+We further assume that the jet dynamics are predominantly adiabatic, following the classical fireball evolution.
 As the jet expands beyond the photospheric radius, part of its kinetic energy can be dissipated through internal shocks, collisional heating, or plasma instabilities.
 At the site of these dissipation processes, the electrons get accelerated to relativistic energies, creating a population capable of producing high-energy radiation.

 In regions where the magnetic field is insufficient for synchrotron cooling to dominate, the accelerated electrons primarily lose energy by upscattering the soft thermal photons advected from the photosphere.
 This interaction produces a non-thermal spectrum through optically thin inverse Compton scattering (ICS).
 Because the medium is transparent, photons typically undergo only a few scatterings before escaping, causing the emergent spectrum to closely track the underlying electron energy distribution.